reststate/reststate-vuex/README.md

 # vuex-jsonapi

-`vuex-jsonapi`, unsurprisingly, allows you to access data from a JSON API web service via Vuex stores.
+`vuex-jsonapi`, unsurprisingly, allows you to access data from a [JSON API](http://jsonapi.org/) web service via Vuex stores.
 Because of JSON API's strong conventions, in most cases all you should need to do is tell `vuex-jsonapi` the base URL of your web service, and which resources to access, and you should be set.
 No manual web request juggling!

-This is a very early proof-of-concept, so many features of JSON API are not yet supported.
+This is a very early proof-of-concept, so THERE IS NO ERROR HANDLING YET, and many features of JSON API are not yet supported.
 Open a GitHub issue with any other features you'd like to see!

 ## Installation